hyochan/style-guide/docs/REACT.md

   if (urlType === 'youtube') {
   const videoURL = await getYouTubeDetails(url);

     if (videoURL) {
       setYoutubeURL(videoURL);
     }
   }
 };

 setYoutubeVideo(url);
 ```
-> It is ambiguous to know what the developer aims for when writing `if (str.length % 2)` until newcomers dissect the logic.
-Try to extract the function and make it more meaninful.
-Also, the [youtube video](https://www.youtube.com/watch?v=0GiyKv6ozP8) teaches you how to extract the function in vscode more easily.
+> In the above `if (str.length % 2)` code, the intention of the code is unknown until the developer who is new to the code dissects the logic.
+In this case, you need to extract the function and make it more meaningful.
+Also, [youtube video](https://www.youtube.com/watch?v=0GiyKv6ozP8) tells how to extract functions from vscode more easily.

 ### 3-5.
 Component